vishnudattaj/the-basketball-oracle/README.md

-# Basketball Oracle 🏀📊
+# The Basketball Oracle 🏀📊

-Basketball Oracle is the ultimate basketball website that allows users to view NBA standings, today's scores, team roster info, player career information, and most importantly: player predictions for the next season.
+The Basketball Oracle is the ultimate basketball website that allows users to view NBA standings, today's scores, team roster info, player career information, and most importantly: player predictions for the next season.

 **Link to Website:** COMING SOON